Guidance to Applicants

 7. Evidence of scientific writing capability

-8. Evidence of diligence, honesty, rigour, scholarliness, and accuracy
+8. Evidence of diligence, rigour, scholarliness, and accuracy

-9. Evidence of friendliness, a care for others, a willingness to help out, good working with others, and commitment to working partnerships
+9. Evidence of collegiality, a care for others, a willingness to help out, good working with others, and commitment to working partnerships

 10. Evidence of excellence (awards and prizes, publications, achievements of all sorts, community engagement, project lead etc.)